 - 1/2 cup canned coconut milk

-- 1/2 cup natural peanut butter, I use extra-crunchy
+- 1/2 cup natural peanut butter, we use extra-crunchy

 - 1 teaspoon vanilla extract

-In a large heavy saucepan, combine chocolate chips, sweetener and coconut milk.
-On medium-low heat, allow chocolate to melt while stirring every few minutes.
+- In a large saucepan, combine chocolate chips, coconut sugar and coconut milk.
+On low heat, allow chocolate to melt while stirring every few minutes.
 Keep a close watch on the mixture making sure it doesn't burn.
 When chocolate is completely melted, remove from heat.
 Add vanilla and peanut butter, stir to combine.
-Fold oats into mixture and stir to combine.
+Fold oats into mixture and stir to well.